Too much sun exposure early in life can make you look older. This premature wrinkling

 appear.
 Moles, scars, and birthmarks also tend to change as we age.
 In addition, sun

 damage over the course of a lifetime worsens the aging skin.
-Although there are many
+There are many anti-aging

-anti-aging creams on the market, advanced signs of aging and sun damage sometimes
+creams on the market.
+But sometimes advanced signs of aging and sun damage require

 Chemical peels.
-Chemical peels are often used to minimize sun-damaged skin, irregular pigment, and
+Chemical peels are often used to minimize sun-damaged skin, irregular skin color (pigment),

-superficial scars.
-The top layer of skin is removed with a chemical application to
+and superficial scars.
+The top layer of skin is removed with a chemical applied to

 the skin.
-By removing the top layer, the skin regenerates, often improving its appearance.
+By removing the top layer, the skin regenerates.
+This often improves its

 Soft tissue augmentation or filler injections.
 A soft tissue filler is injected beneath the skin to replace the body's natural collagen

 that has been lost.
-There are multiple different kinds of fillers available.
-Filler is
+There are many different kinds of fillers available.
+Fillers are

-generally used to treat wrinkles, scars, and facial lines, and wrinkles that result
+generally used to treat wrinkles, scars, and facial lines.
+They also treats wrinkles

 Dermabrasion.
-Dermabrasion may be used to minimize small scars, minor skin surface irregularities,
+This may be used to minimize small scars, minor skin surface irregularities, surgical

-procedure works best on mild to moderate skin damage and may require several treatments.
+on mild to moderate skin damage.
+It may require several treatments.

 Laser skin resurfacing.
 Laser skin resurfacing uses high-energy light to burn away damaged skin.
 Laser resurfacing

 may be used to minimize wrinkles and fine scars.
-A newer treatment option is called
+It is also used to reduce enlarged

 Tretinoin treatment.
-Tretinoin treatment, a prescription topical cream, can reduce wrinkles, rough skin,
+This prescription skin cream can reduce wrinkles, rough skin, and discolored skin.